 Condenser coil – The coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid.

-Evaporator – In the evaporator, refrigerant evaporates and absorbs heat from the glycol as it crosses over the coil.
+Evaporator – Refrigerant evaporates and absorbs heat from the glycol as it passes through the evaporator.

 Packaged system – A piece of refrigeration equipment in which all components are located in one cabinet.
-Used occasionally in residential applications, the packaged unit is installed either beside or on top of the home.
+Typical air-cooled equipment is designed for outdoor placement, either next to the building or on the roof.

 Refrigerant – A substance that produces a refrigerating effect while expanding or vaporizing.

-Refrigerant lines – Set of two copper lines connecting the outdoor unit and the indoor unit.
+Refrigerant lines – Set of copper pipes used to transport the refrigerant within the system.
+For split systems, these lines can be seen connecting the outdoor unit and the indoor unit.

 Thermostat – A temperature control device.
 It consists of a series of sensors and relays that monitor and control the functions of a refrigeration system.